uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 e.g. ```$ cd /test-app/dev
         $ diginit```

 3\.
 Add the additional Terraform resources that the app requires.

+4\.
+Add users to the Azure AD group created for the vault access policy.
+(The Group name will be "Digital Studio Dev Team - <app-name>")

 ### Manual